wrahool/metrics-in-action/README.md

-# Metrics in Action:W ow Social Media Metrics Shape News Production on Facebook
+# Metrics in Action: How Social Media Metrics Shape News Production on Facebook

 Replication scripts for Metrics in Action project.